-ADS-101 Foundations of Alcohol and Drug Studies (formerly Introduction and Overview of Alcohol and Drug Studies)
+Foundations of Alcohol and Drug Studies

-This course will provide students with an introduction and overview of substance abuse treatment.
+(formerly Introduction and Overview of Alcohol and Drug Studies) This course will provide students with an introduction and overview of substance abuse treatment.
 Students will examine the history, myths, and sociocultural factors which contribute to use and abuse of substances.
-Prerequisite: ENGL-098 or ENGL-092 (with a grade of C or better).
+Prerequisite: ENGL-092, ENGL-098 or ESL-098W (with a grade of C or better).

-ADS-102 2.5 units Pharmacology and Biomedical Aspects of Alcohol LEC 40-45 and Other Drugs
+Pharmacology and Biomedical Aspects of Alcohol LEC 40-45

+and Other Drugs